Marine Scout Sniper Rifle: Variants

+Derivative weapons

 Night Fighting Weapon System

 Created in late 2004, the Night Fighting Weapon System (NFWS) was made for the purpose of fighting in forested areas in low-light conditions.
-Night vision and regular daytime scopes can be mounted on the rifle via a Picatinny rail on top of the upper receiver.

 The rifle is equipped with an integral sound suppressor fabricated in-house out of stainless steel.
 The suppressor is fitted on a bull barrel (1 inch in diameter) with a 1 in 9" twist.

 Special Purpose Rifle

-A designated marksman rifle/special purpose rifle (DMR/SPR) variant intended to "meet the requirement for a 5.56mm rifle to engage targets up to 800 meters with optics.".
-This rifle would replace the older M14s currently in use as designated marksmen rifles in the Philippine Army.
+The Special Purpose Rifle (SPR) is a designated marksman rifle intended to "meet the requirement for a 5.56mm rifle to engage targets up to 800 meters with optics".
+This rifle would replace the older M14s used as designated marksman rifles in the Philippine Army.

 The new rifle will feature an 18" free-floating bull barrel with a 1 in 7" twist, a standard A2 flash suppressor, a flattop upper receiver with a Picatinny rail, provisions for a bipod and semi and select fire.

 The new variant, designated the "Government Arsenal SPR/DMR" was slated to go into service in 2015, with the production of the initial batch of rifles.

 Squad Designated Marksman Rifle

-The Squad Designated Marksman Rifle (SDMR) is a mid-length carbine similar in configuration to the SEAL Recon Rifle that was developed upon request by the Army's Scout Rangers.
-It features a railed upper receiver, a mid-length gas system, a Daniel Defense 16-inch cold-hammer forged barrel, a Daniel Defense free-floating railed handguard, a 4x32 Trijicon Advanced Combat Optic, a Magpul STR buttstock, a Hogue grip containing a cleaning kit and a cerakote finish.
+The Squad Designated Marksman Rifle (SDMR) is a mid-length carbine similar in configuration to the SEAL Recon Rifle.
+It features a railed upper receiver, a mid-length gas system, a Daniel Defense 16-inch cold-hammer forged barrel, a Daniel Defense free-floating railed handguard, a 4x32 Trijicon Advanced Combat Optic, a Magpul STR buttstock, a Hogue foregrip with a cleaning kit, and a cerakote finish.

-An initial batch of forty (40) units of this carbine were turned over to selected AFP Special Operations Forces (SOF) and the Scout Rangers for testing and evaluation.

-The rifle was subsequently adopted by other AFP units.
+Developed as one of the Government Arsenal's firearms research & development initiatives, an initial batch of 40 units of this carbine were built and turned over to selected AFP Special Operations Forces (SOF) and the Scout Rangers in June of 2015 for testing and evaluation.
+The SDMR was subsequently ordered by other AFP units.